 The Rockefeller family donated Rockwood Hall to New York State in 1999, and it now forms a part of Rockefeller State Park Preserve.
 Although the buildings are gone, the foundations remain, and the carriage roads that were constructed by the Rockefeller family offer an opportunity for a delightful stroll through the property, with panoramic views over the Hudson River.
 Bicycles are not allowed, although equestrians are permitted (with a permit).
 Although not blazed, the roads followed by this hike are easily followed.

-From the western end of the parking area, follow the crosswalk across the paved entrance road, bear right onto a paved road (closed to traffic) and continue uphill on a gravel road.
+From the western end of the parking area, follow the crosswalk across the paved entrance road, bear right onto a wide paved road (closed to traffic) and continue uphill on a narrower road.
 At a kiosk at the top of the climb, bear right onto another road, surfaced with paving stones, soon reaching a spectacular viewpoint over the Hudson River.

 After passing a huge weeping beech tree, a path diverges to the right, but continue ahead, passing stone foundation walls to the right.
 These walls are all that remains of William Rockefeller’s huge mansion.
 As you approach the highest point along the road, the views of the Hudson River broaden, and you can see the Tappan Zee Bridge to the left, beyond the Kendal on Hudson retirement community.